frslabs/octus-ios/README.md

   - `scanner.documentSide = 1 (or 2)` ***(Required)***

    Set the document side 1 or 2 according to documentType AND ScanMode

-   Note: In case of MRTD, DocumentSide = 2 only appicable for Indian passport with address

   | Value          | ScanMode      |  DocumentSide   |
   | -------------- | ------------- | --------------  |